nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 Each of the areas identified can be though of as a Feature (in an Agile Framework).
 With a benefit hypothesis process undertaken for each of these, the proposed measurable benefit to the citizen and the organisation can be discovered.
 This can then shape the next phases, through prioritisation and feature estimation.

+Initial requirements for "digitizing" a non digtial project often start with a desire to duplicate the existing process, with a belief this will be the easiest option.
+It is often quite the opposite, and concideration should be given to how digital can shape and refine an existing process.
+This often brings benefit to both the end user and the organisation.

+For an NHS Digital Health Check, a question that could be asked is *"Now the process is Digtal, should the Health Check be open to all? (as apposed to 40+)"*.
+A benefit to the citizen could be improved health through better prevention from more frequent self testing.
+This would also lead to more data being collected centrally about invidividials on a more frequent basis.
+This can then lead to benefits for the organisation through advanced prevention by not only looking at the situation for a citizen now, but by comparing results easily to previous Health Checks, utilising detection of unqiue trends for each citizen individually.

+******* Improving the now............ *******
+Citizens
+Us Data

+# Appendix

 ## Appendix 1: Additional Technical Considerations